innovation-first/paradox-innovation/content/docs/_index.md

 ---
-title: "Documentation"
+title: "About the Innovation First Hub"
-description: "Welcome to the Thales Services Numériques Innovation Blog site.
-This site is an open minded site that welcome contribution from Thales and non Thales enthusiasts.
-The doculentation below provides additional information regarding our innovation and development stratefy/ Feel free to contribute !"
+description: "At Thales Services Numériques, we believe innovation thrives through collaboration.
+This blog is a space for sharing insights, research, and groundbreaking developments in cloud-native technologies, serverless computing, and beyond.
+Whether you're part of Thales or an external enthusiast, we welcome contributions and ideas from all corners of the tech community.
+Dive into articles that explore our strategic approach and attempts to sustainable, impactful innovation.
+The information below provides you with staring pointers and information."
 menu:
   main:
     name: About